Compression of enumerations and gain: Abstract

 \section{Abstract}

-We study the compressibility of enumerations, and its role in the relative Kolmogorov complexity of computably enumerable sets, with respect to density.
-With respect to a strong and a weak form of compression, we examine the {\em gain}: the amount of auxiliary information embedded in the compressed enumeration.
-Strong compression and weak gainless compression is shown for any computably enumerable set, and a positional game is studied toward understanding strong gainless compression.
+We study the compressibility of enumerations in the context of Kolmogorov complexity, focusing on strong and weak forms of compression and their {\em gain}: the amount of auxiliary information embedded in the compressed enumeration.
+The existence of strong compression and weak gainless compression is shown for any computably enumerable (c.e.) set.
+The density problem of c.e.\ sets with respect to their prefix complexity is reduced to the question of whether every c.e.\ set is well-compressible, which we study via enumeration games.